squirelboy360/Sella_OS/README.md

 ## Client UI

-The SellaOS Client UI offers a sleek and intuitive interface for easy browsing of products, making of payments, managing of Transactions and can integrate into some of your already existing accesories like barcode scanners if required.
+The SellaOS Client UI offers a sleek and intuitive interface for easy browsing of products, making of payments, managing of Transactions and can integrate into some of your already existing accessories like barcode scanners if required.

 <div align="center">
   <img src="https://github.com/squirelboy360/Sella_OS/blob/main/screenshots/terminal1.png" alt="Integrated Scan To Pay POS" width="720" />